 *You will need to obtain the book, Teach Students How to Learn, prior to the course.
 Discounted purchase information is available through registration.

 This course is appropriate for higher education faculty, staff (especially in first-year experience, academic support services, career counseling or similar programs), and administrators – anyone who desires to learn and implement strategies that will help students learn how to learn.

-Teach Students How to Learn is a facilitated, online course designed to be completed over two weeks.
-Through readings, videos, application activities, collegial discussion, reflection on your own learning, and helpful, individual, personalized feedback and suggestions from an experienced facilitator, you will learn and practice key strategies designed to enable you to leave the course with materials, tools, and skills that you can confidently use with students.
-There is substantial active learning required and specific due dates must be met.
-You can expect to spend a total of about 20-25 hours completing the lessons and activities.
+Teach Students How to Learn is a facilitated course, with multiple opportunities for interaction with an experienced facilitator and fellow colleagues.
+Through readings, videos, application activities, collegial discussion, reflection, and personalized feedback and suggestions from an experienced facilitator, you will learn and practice key strategies designed to enable you to leave the course with materials, tools, and skills that you can confidently use with students.

 You should select a single student group of your own (e.g., one class) with whom you desire to first share the strategies you learn in the workshop.
 Upon successful completion of the course, you will:

 - Use active learning to explain Bloom’s taxonomy, metacognitive learning strategies, the Study Cycle and the connection of mindset, emotion and learning, within the context of your student group;

 - Design a face-to-face lesson or online module targeted for the specific student group(s) with whom you work;

 - Identify specific learning activities for your courses that encourage and support higher levels of student achievement; and

 - Identify personal strategies and tools for collecting, analyzing and sharing individual and group improvement data.